Uttar Pradesh: TV Journalist Dies Day After Flagging Liquor Mafia’s Threat, Cops Call it 'Road Accident'

-New Delhi: Days after he wrote to the Prayagraj additional director general of police, seeking protection, a 42-year-old TV journalist based in Uttar Pradesh died after his motorcycle rammed a pole near a brick kiln in Pratapgarh district last night.
-Sulabh Shrivastava, reporter with ABP News’ regional arm, ABP Ganga had recently ran a story on the channel against the liquor mafias in the district.
+New Delhi: A day after he wrote to the Prayagraj additional director general of police, seeking protection, a 42-year-old TV journalist based in Uttar Pradesh died after his motorcycle rammed a pole near a brick kiln in Pratapgarh district last night.
+Sulabh Shrivastava, a reporter with ABP News’ regional arm, ABP Ganga had recently run a story on the channel against the liquor mafias in the district.
 Also Read - 11-Year-Old Girl Found Dead in UP's Bareilly; Police Suspect Rape And Murder

 Two days after the media reportage, he wrote to senior cops saying his life is in danger.
 He was reportedly informed by sources that liquor mafia was furious at him following his report.
 Also Read - 'Corona Mata' Temple Built in Prayagraj Village Demolished.
 Here's Why